-If you’re a purist, skunk stripe hair is a mixture of jet black and platinum blonde (just like a skunk!), but there are so many avenues you can take this hair color trend.
+One look at a skunk—yes, as in the cute black and white animal—and you’ll see how skunk stripe hair got its name.
+If you’re a purist, skunk stripe hair is a mixture of jet black and platinum blonde (just like a skunk!), but there are so many avenues to take this hair color trend.
 Think lime green and black, purple and blue, gray and black, or orange and brown.

-As is the case anytime you color your strands, skunk dyed hair requires some upkeep.
+As is the case anytime you color your strands, skunk-dyed hair requires some upkeep.
 It’s best to schedule a touch-up appointment about once every six to 10 weeks to refresh your color at the roots, tone, and brighten.

-Schedule an appointment at the salon once you’re ready to transition from skunk dye hair to a new look.
+Schedule an appointment at the salon once you’re ready to transition from skunk-dye hair to a new look.
 This is the best way to go from A to B without worrying about potentially damaging your strands or looking too funky.

 Your colorist will create a customized game plan, which may involve dyeing your light hair dark again (or vice versa), stripping the color, or going in with more color to create a more subtle contrast.
 Ultimately, how you transition depends on the new look you want to achieve.